nemidiy/dc-light-box/README.md

 # Disclaimer
 * Basic c++ coding knowledge is assumed
 * The instructions assume you are using some Linux flavor, if using Windows or CrApple some things may not apply.
+* Basic knowledge of wiring
+* Electrocution hazzard, be smart and stay off if this is too much for you :)

 # Features
 * ON/OFF